dotnet/docs-maui/docs/fundamentals/data-binding/converters.md

                       StringFormat='Red = {0:X2}'}" />
 ```

-The 255 looks like a number, but because `ConverterParameter` is of type `Object`, the XAML parser treats the 255 as a string.

-For that reason, the value converter shown above includes a separate `GetParameter` method that handles cases for `parameter` being of type `double`, `int`, or `string`.
+While 255 looks like a number, because `ConverterParameter` is of type `Object`, the XAML parser treats 255 as a string.
+For this reason the value converter includes a separate `GetParameter` method that handles cases for `parameter` being of type `float`, `int`, or `string`.

-The **RGB Color Selector** page instantiates `DoubleToIntConverter` in its resource dictionary following the definition of two implicit styles:
+The following XAML example instantiates `FloatToIntConverter` in its resource dictionary:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"